 There are no ordinary people.
 You have never talked to a mere mortal.
 Nations, cultures, arts, civilisations - these are mortal… But it is immortals whom we joke with, work with, marry, snub, and exploit… Next to the Blessed Sacrament itself, your neighbour is the holiest object present to your senses.

-But of course because the modern and postmodern elites have rejected Genesis the imago dei concept is rejected as well.
+But of course because the modern and postmodern elites have rejected Genesis, the imago dei concept is rejected as well.
 As a result man is viewed strictly from a utilitarian perspective...
 If individual humans are not productive (however you define that...), then he/she is just a (dispensable) useless eater.
 Such views are now mainstream and today we have university professors such Peter Singer (professor of bioethics at Princeton University) teaching such things.
 In Singer’s view, claiming that the human species has a higher value than other animals is in effect a form of racism.
 Singer notes, for example (1979/2011: 101):

 Hence, we should reject the doctrine that killing a member of our species is always more significant than killing a member of another species.
 Some members of other species are persons, some members of our own species are not....
 So it seems that killing a chimpanzee is, other things being equal, worse than the killing of a human being who, because of a profound intellectual disability, is not and never can be a person.